yamadharma/blog/content/ru/publication/kulyabov-2017-sfm-horn/index.md

 publishDate: '2025-08-27T16:24:58.546729Z'
 publication_types:
 - paper-conference
 publication: '*Proceedings of SPIE.
 Saratov Fall Meeting 2016: Laser Physics and Photonics XVII and Computational Biophysics and Analysis of Biomedical Data III*'
-doi: 10.1117/12.2267906
 abstract: We investigate the waveguide propagation of polarized monochromatic light in a smoothly irregular transition between two regular planar dielectric waveguides.
 The single-mode approximation of the cross-sections method is used.
 The smooth evolution of the electromagnetic field propagating mode is calculated.
 The calculation is performed using the regularized stable numerical method.
 tags:
 - mine
 - grant:rfbr:14-01-00628